Rui Pedro Teixeira Mendonça: Disappearance

-Mendonça's tutor called his parents because the child had not turned up for his 5:00 PM lesson, and they quickly initiated a search for him.
-Because Mendonça had told his mother that he was planning to meet up with his friend Dias, the police sought him for questioning.
-Dias was in an emotional state while being questioned, and simply replied that he did not know the boy's whereabouts, but that the police "should close the borders".
-Mendonça's cousin, João André Mendonça, recounted to the police that he, Mendonça and Dias had had a conversation where Dias had invited them to go meet up with a prostitute.
-The cousin said he had not joined Mendonça and Dias that afternoon because his mother would not let him leave the house.

 Sightings

 The investigation into the child's disappearance was slow to commence and soon slowed down further due to the lack of credible leads.
 Nevertheless, the case had sparked public interest to a degree that sightings of Mendonça were numerous over the years since his disappearance.
-A prostitute, Alcina Dias, confirmed that Dias had taken Mendonça to see her on the day he disappeared.
+A prostitute, Alcina Dias, confirmed that Afonso had taken Mendonça to see her on the day he disappeared.
 Dias allegedly drove up to see her in his car and asked her if she was working.
 When she assented, he offered to pay her to have sex with Mendonça.
-Alcina Dias said that Mendonça was extremely nervous and crying by the time he exited the vehicle, reportedly saying that Dias had forced him to meet her.
-Alcina Dias added that she tried to calm the boy down and asked him if his mother knew he was there, to which the boy replied no. Mendonça then allegedly drove off in Dias' vehicle.
+Alcina Dias said that Mendonça was extremely nervous and crying by the time he exited the vehicle, reportedly saying that Afonso had forced him to meet her.
+Alcina Dias added that she tried to calm the boy down and asked him if his mother knew he was there, to which the boy replied no. Mendonça then allegedly drove off in Afonso's vehicle.
 Alcina Dias allegedly tried to give her deposition to the authorities, but could never identify Dias by name.
 In 2011, she finally identified him in a court of law.

 In April 1998, the political commentator Nuno Rogeiro traveled to Disneyland Paris with his family.
 During the trip, the Rogeiro family snapped several photographs whilst on a ride; one of these photos depicts a boy sitting behind the family who reportedly looks remarkably like Mendonça.
 Sitting next to the boy was a man in his 40s wearing a red jacket.
 The Portuguese police did confiscate the photographs for further analysis, but no further progress was made regarding this sighting.

 On 1 September 1998, 13 police forces raided alleged members of an international child pornography ring known as the Wonderland Club.
 The operation was code-named Operation Cathedral and resulted in the confiscation of 750,000 images and videos depicting 1,263 different children.
-Mendonça was among the few children (16 only) that could be identified.
-However, his whereabouts remain unknown and police suspect that he was murdered by his abductors after being abused on camera for other members of the paedophile ring.
+Mendonça was among the few children (just 16 in total) that could be identified.
+However, his whereabouts remain unknown.
+Police suspect that he was murdered by his abductors after being abused on camera for other members of the child sex ring.
+In Switzerland, a boy was heard saying in a restaurant in 2007: "I was also kidnapped.
+I'm from Famalicão and for me no one is looking."
+Police informed the family that the lead was not consistent.
+It was also highlighted that the boy could have been Rui Pereira, who disappeared two days before Rui Pedro.
+In later years, Rui Pedro has been identified in pictures regarding the child sex ring and the worldwide Operation Cathedral movement.

-Media coverage

-Mendonça's disappearance was widely covered by the Portuguese media and the case's developments continue to make headlines.